 Real Talk and the ChangeMakers programme gives everyone a chance to contribute and make a difference.

-There are lots of ways to be a ChangeMaker including:
+There are lots of ways to be a ChangeMaker.
+Our ChangeMaker Hub has everything you need to get you started, including fundraising and resources.

 “I’m a Brighton based Roller Derby Skater.
 Having suffered with depression myself and been affected by suicide, I know it is vital to connect with people before they get so desperate they see suicide as the only option.
 Roller derby is a sport that attracts all kinds of people with differing backgrounds, situations and mental states.
 We all support each other and our teammates are like family.”